geekswagg/univention-corporate-server/doc/ext-performance/index.rst

 :envvar:`samba/database/backend/store` to ``mdb`` before you install the app :program:`Active Directory-compatible Domain Controller` in your UCS domain.

+.. versionadded:: 5.2-0

+   LMDB is the default for provisioning the Samba backend database.

 The |UCSUCRV| :envvar:`samba/database/backend/store/size` defines the current maximal size of the individual backend database store files and has the default value of ``8GB``.
 Since there is one backend storage file per Active Directory